 73) How many pages on your site are indexed?

-74) How many inbound links are pointing to your current site?
+74) How many inbound links point to your current site?

-76) What fields do you currently or want to include on forms?
+76) Do you use forms, and what fields do you currently use or want to include on forms?

 77) What information is a nice-to-have versus a must-have?

 78) Do you currently use progressive profiling on your forms?

 79) Do you want to capture lead information from videos on your site?

 81) What types of emails do you send to subscribers, prospects, leads, and customers?
 Can we see some examples?

 82) Do you currently include relevant call-to-actions on content posts?